Victorian Jellies were all the rage throughout nineteenth-century America and Victoria’s British Isles.

 Through mid-century, cooks relied on various gelling agents to set up their moulded creations.
 Two of those articles from the sea–isinglass and Irish moss–are illustrated by means of Victorian-era recipe books and newspaper advertisements.

 Laundry was a greater challenge– and more work– than most amateur historians comprehend.
 Even when methods gave way from a washboard to a washing machine, the amount of physical labor required was nothing simple.
-Manual washing machines like the one pictured in the article didn’t become available until quite late in the frontier era– after the Transcontinental Railroad went through.
+Manual washing machines didn’t become available until quite late in the frontier era– after the Transcontinental Railroad went through.
 The washing machine was first available to order through a catalog in the late 1880’s.